peterthorpe5/public_scripts/metapy/README.md

 * [`codecov.io` page](https://codecov.io/gh/widdowquinn/THAPBI-pycits)
 * [`landscape.io` page](https://landscape.io/github/widdowquinn/THAPBI-pycits/1)

-# `metapy` have been superseeded by Pete Cock's `thapbi-pict`: please ue this instead
+# `metapy` have been superseeded by Pete Cock's `thapbi-pict`: please use this instead

 This is well coded and documented.
 Please use this instead.